-Sulfamethoxazole is a bacteriostatic sulfonamide antibiotic that was first synthesized in 1957 by researchers at Shionogi Inc. in Japan.
-Sulfamethoxazole was launched as Sinomin by Shionogi Inc. in 1959.
+Sulfamethoxazole is a bacteriostatic sulfonamide antibiotic that was first synthesized in 1957 by researchers at Shionogi Inc. in Japan and launched as Sinomin.
 Sulfamethoxazole has broad-spectrum antimicrobial activity and is normally given in combination with Trimethoprim, a dihydrofolate reductase inhibitor, which inhibits the reduction of dihydrofolic acid to tetrahydrofolic acid.
 Studies have shown that bacterial resistance develops more slowly with the combination of the two drugs than with either Trimethoprim or Sulfamethoxazole alone.

 Sulfamethoxazole is one of the compounds that is being screened for potential utility for COVID-19.

 Sulfamethoxazole is insoluble in water and freely soluble in acetone.

 We also offer:

 - Sulfamethoxazole Sodium (S121)

 - Sulfamethoxazole related compound A, EvoPure (S063)

 |Mechanism of Action||Sulfonamides, like sulfamethoxazole, inhibit the enzymatic conversion of pteridine and p-aminobenzoic acid (PABA) to dihydropteroic acid by competing with PABA for binding to dihydrofolate synthetase, an intermediate of tetrahydrofolic acid (THF) synthesis.
 THF is required for the synthesis of purines and dTMP and inhibition of its synthesis inhibits bacterial growth.|